 These heirloom corn varieties are some of the historic, named varieties that have been around for decades.
 The number of days is how long to expect from planting to harvest on average.

-- Golden Bantam – A home gardener favorite heirloom variety, Golden Bantam reaches 5-6 feet tall and produces an early sweet corn.
+- Golden Bantam – A home gardener’s favorite heirloom variety, Golden Bantam reaches 5-6 feet tall and produces an ear of early sweet corn.
 85 days.

 - Stowell’s Evergreen – This variety has been hanging around since the mid-1800s.
-Stowell’s Evergreen produces 8″ inch ears of tender, white kernals on 10′ foot stalks.
+Stowell’s Evergreen produces 8″ inch ears of tender, white kernels on 10′ footstalks.
 80-100 days.

-- Longfellow (sweet & flint) – Longfellow stalks reach to 10′ feet tall and the ears are 10″-13″ long with deep yellow-orange kernels.
-Traditionally, the ears have been harvested in the green stage, Ears can be harvested in the green stage as a sweet corn, but it also makes a terrific corn meal.
+- Longfellow (sweet & flint) – Longfellow stalks reach 10 feet tall, and the ears are 10″-13″ long with deep yellow-orange kernels.
+Traditionally, the ears have been harvested in the green stage, Ears can be harvested in the green stage as an ear of sweet corn, but it also makes terrific cornmeal.
 115 days.

-- Cherokee Long Ear (flint/popcorn) – Gorgeous, brightly colored ears that are perfect for popping and make great decorations.
+- Cherokee Long Ear (flint/popcorn) – Gorgeous, brightly colored ears perfect for popping and make great decorations.
 100 days.

-- Indian Berries (flint/popcorn) – Indian berries produces beautiful, multi-colored (blue, red, white, purple, red, and yellow) ears on 5-foot stalks.
+- Indian Berries (flint/popcorn) – Indian berries produce beautiful, multi-colored (blue, red, white, purple, red, and yellow) ears on 5-foot stalks.
 95 days.

 - Tennessee Red Cob – Tennessee Red Cob is a pre-1900 heirloom that produces medium to large ears but only one per stalk.
-Still, it makes for a terrific corn bread.
+Still, it makes for terrific cornbread.
 120 days.

 Are you growing any heirloom varieties in your garden this year?
-Share a photo with us on our Facebook page and be sure to subscribe to our free newsletter for more heirloom gardening tips and tricks.
+Please share a photo with us on our Facebook page, and be sure to subscribe to our free newsletter for more heirloom gardening tips and tricks.